 Mississippi was divided into five districts based on geography, physiography, economic and political characteristics.
-The loss of several primary wood-using facilities in the Southwest portion of the state dictated that priority should be given to this region for conducting the initial inventory.
-The need to obtain a current inventory of available timber with statistical reliability sufficient to entice new industry into the region was crucial for maintaining the economic livelihood of this rural portion of the state.
+Following upon the survey conducted immediately after hurrican Katrina this new inventory provides a baseline for estimating how the forest has re-established itself.
 This report presents the results of the second assessment of the resources eight years after the first inventory was completed.